Skip over main navigation

 The benefits

-The most obvious advantage of a transplant to people with kidney failure is freedom from dialysis.
+The most obvious advantage of a transplant to people with kidney failure is freedom from dialysis and a better quality of life.
 If a transplant works well, dialysis becomes a thing of the past.
-There are also no particular fluid or dietary restrictions after a transplant.
+There are also no fluid or dietary restrictions after a transplant.
 Most people who have had a transplant feel better and have more energy than they did on dialysis.
-They are more able to cope with a job and many find that their sex lives improve.
+They are more able to cope with a job and can return to a normal way of life.

 Where is a kidney transplant placed?